geoserver/geoserver/doc/en/developer/source/cite-test-guide/index.rst

      createdb cite own by cite;

-   - enter to the database and enable the postgis extension:
+   - enter the database and enable the postgis extension:

    .. code:: sql